alvinbaby/Rucky/_Footer.md

-* Subscribe to "Free Tech Tips Ar" on YT and get $100 on PayPal or Google Pay
+* Subscribe to "Free Tech Tips Ar" on YT and get $100 on PayPal or Google Pay or CashApp Just Subscribe and leave your CashApp ID Or PayPal Email or Google Pay Number